PennywisefansDNI/PennywisefansDNI/README.md

-if u don't like me block me please
+if u don't like me block me

+im mean now ok

 <img width="718" height="104" alt="Screenshot_20260719-152822~2" src="https://github.com/user-attachments/assets/ef4b05f3-1469-4752-9adc-811ea2948be9" />

-dni pennywise fans dni if u sexualize IT
+dni pennywise fans dni if u sexualize IT dnidnidnidni

 THE pennywiseaholic. you DO NOT love IT more than me i promise.

 minor (-13 DNI)

-call me penn or pennywises#1fan.
-IT/ITS pref they/them is acceptable
+my name is penn. use it/it's.

 #1/#0/#0.5 pennywise fan/lover/devotee/enthusiast/worshipper